wjorden/wjorden.github.io/content/posts/cleaning/python/KeyErrors.md

 lastmod: ["lastmod", ":git", "date", "publishDate"]
 ---

 During my schooling, cleaning was really only covered regarding spreadsheets.
-Even in the advanced courses, where python dominates, there is little coverage on what using pre-compiled datasets and handling any problems you come across.
+Even in the advanced courses, where python dominates, there is little coverage on what to be on the look out for when using pre-compiled datasets and handling any problems you come across.
 So, as I run into them, I will be logging them here and other posts as required depending on the error type.

 <!--more-->